Analyst Ratings for Dun & Bradstreet Corp. (DNB)Updated: 2017-07-28

 Another thing investors often look at is the level of agreement among analysts' revisions.
 0 analysts made positive revisions to their quarterly estimates over the past month, which can be compared to the 0 analysts that decreased their estimates.
 Over the same time period, 0 analysts revised their FY earnings estimates upwards, while 0 analysts made negative revisions to their fiscal year's estimates.

 Analysts estimate earnings of DNB to grow at a rate of 193 percent.
 It's possible to gain additional insight about growth valuation of a company by looking at the PEG ratio.
 Investors like to see smaller values for the PEG ratio, because that is often interpreted as the company being fairly priced relative to its growth rate.
 People often look for the PEG ratio to be under 1, even though it may be more relevant to compare the ratio to that of a firm's competitors.
 DNB has a PEG ratio of 0.24.

-In the trailing 52-weeks, DNB hit 141.57 at the highest peak, while it's lowest trading point was 100.46.
-Currently the stock is 10.36 percent higher than its low, and 21.69 percent below the high.
-DNB has a P/E ratio of 46.91.
+DNB has a 52-week high of 141.57 and a 52-week low of 100.46.
+Currently the stock is 10.36 percent higher than its low, and below the high by 21.69 percent.
+DNB has a price/earnings ratio of 46.91.
 Investors typically compare the P/E ratio to a company's peers in the industry.
 The DNB value stock report compares DNB to some of its peers using value stock charts.
 The market cap of DNB is $4.13 billion.
-DNB will post this quarters earnings in days, on 0000-00-00.
+DNB is estimated to release their earnings results for the quarter on 0000-00-00, days from today.